 I have now successfully upgraded my PHP version from 5.6 to 7.3.

 How Can Cloudways Users Upgrade the PHP Version?

 Cloudways users do not need to go through any of the above-mentioned processes.
 Cloudways Platform offers a simple process of changing PHP versions and it’s all done just by clicking on the desired version name.
 Let me show you how!

 First of all, take advantage of Cloudways WordPress staging environment, make a clone of your live site by going to Application dashboard and hover the quick action buttons located on the bottom right corner.

 Now clone your WordPress app in another server (which you may delete after you are done testing).

 Once the site is cloned, navigate to your Server dashboard.
 From the dashboard, navigate to Settings and Packages, click on Packages and from the drop-down list, choose the latest version of PHP, then click on Save to initiate the process.

 That’s it!
 It is that easy to change your PHP version using Cloudways Platform.

-We saw WordPress performance on various PHP versions using benchmarking process and tried to understand the importance of upgrading to latest PHP versions.
-We also learned a couple of ways to change PHP versions on WordPress site.
+We saw WordPress performance on various PHP versions using the benchmarking process and tried to understand the importance of upgrading to latest PHP versions.
+We also learned a couple of ways to change PHP versions on the WordPress site.
 If you encounter any challenges or if you find performance improvements, feel free to share with us.